taylor-vann/taylorvann-dot-com/super_chunks/supercache/README.md

 ## Setup

-Use `config/config.example.json` as an example to create `config/config.json` as a configuration file.
+Create `config/config.json` as a configuration file.
+Use `config/config.example.json` as an example config.

-Run the following command:
+Then run the following command:

 `python3 build_and_run_supercache.py`